KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson01_strings.md

 **System.Console.Read**

 This is the most basic, though least used way of getting input from the console.
 This method returns an integer which is equal to the unicode for the character of the key you pressed.
-A table of all the possible values can be seen [here](http://www.personal.psu.edu/jxm22/unicode/).
+A table of all the possible values can be seen <a href="http://www.personal.psu.edu/jxm22/unicode/" target="_blank">here</a>.
 (What is pressed can be seen in the column without a label and the returned result in the column labelled `#`).
 This can be converted into a more readable format through casting it to a character.

 ```cs
 using System;